Dunbarin-O/Esp-Sumo/README.md

 This script verifies manual servo position control using pushbuttons connected to **GPIO 3** (SW4), **GPIO 6** (SW5), and **GPIO 7** (SW6).
 It controls the servo signal line on **GPIO 18**.

-* **Note:** Had to bypass a tight spot on the board by jumping signals directly with jumper wires during testing.
+* **Note:** i Had to bypass a tight spot on the board by jumping signals directly with jumper wires during testing.

 ```python
 import time